SnoringFrog/GitlabIntegrate/README.md

 ------
 GitlabIntegrate functions can be accessed via the menu (`Tools -> GitlabIntegrate`), with a keyboard shortcut (`Ctrl+Shift+X` on Windows/Linux, `Cmd+Shift+X` on Mac), or via the Command Palette (default: `Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux).
 All GLI commands in the command palette begin with "GLI:".

-**Edit Issue In View**: This mode opens the selected issue for editing in a separate view.
+**Edit Issue In Tab**: This mode opens the selected issue for editing in a separate view.
 To save your changes, simply close the tab.

 **Command Arguments**: When entering a command through the status/input bar, arguments must be comma-separated.
 All potential arguments are listed to the left of the input box within parentheses.
 Arguments in square brackets ([]) are optional.